NVIDIA/ais-k8s/helm/ais-client/README.md

 `kubectl exec -n ais -it deploy/ais-client -- /bin/bash`

-The environment will be pre-configured to use AIS CLI commands with certificate trust.
+The environment will be pre-configured to use AIS CLI commands.